apache/kvrocks-website/docs/namespace.md

 OK
 127.0.0.1:6666> get key
 "100"
 ```

-## How Kvrocks implement the namespace
+## How Kvrocks implements namespace

 Kvrocks simply prepend the namespace prefix to the user key and remove it before retrieving.

-For example, we create a new namespace `foo` with token `bar`, then the `foo` would prepend
-to the user key.
-Another way was to split the namespace into different rocksdb column families,
-but we didn't do that for the sake of simplicity.
+For example, we create a new namespace `foo` with token `bar`, then the `foo` would prepend to the user key.
+Another way was to split the namespace into different rocksdb column families, but we didn't do that for the sake of simplicity.